TEG-Blue·Interactive tools on .com →

 • Relational Impact — What effect it has on the other person’s regulation

 This triad turns invisible emotional dynamics into measurable distinctions.
-The same sentence — "I'm fine" — gets encoded differently depending on whether it signals genuine regulation (Connect), masked distress (Protect), emotional withholding as punishment (Control), or dissociative shutdown (Domination).
+The same sentence — “I’m fine” — encodes differently depending on whether it signals genuine regulation (Safety & Openness), masked distress (Threat & Defence), emotional withholding as punishment (Strategy & Management), or dissociative shutdown (Power & Dominance).

-TEG-Code is designed to preserve human context while producing computationally legible output — emotional logic that AI systems can reason about without reducing it to sentiment scores.
+TEG-Code preserves human context while producing computationally legible output — emotional logic that AI systems can reason about without reducing it to sentiment scores.

 EMLU: The Emotional Intelligence Benchmark